Solutions

 An alternative could be to use perforated metal stuck to a window with threaded suckers, which can be stored away when not required.

-A less temporary solution would be to adapt this Velux product, which rolls up and is sold as a solution for a roof window but could be fixed vertically with the help of a handyman.
+A less temporary solution would be to adapt Velux’s anti-heat awning product, which rolls up, and is sold as a solution for a roof window but could be fixed vertically with the help of a handyman.

 More discussion on these blog posts: Stick Perforated Material to Your Glazing & Install External Shading on your Roof Windows